Kadri Gopalnath: Death

 Gopalnath died on 11 October 2019 due to cardiac arrest at the age of 69 at a private hospital in Mangalore.
 He was ailing for a long time before his death, and could not attend many concerts.
 His dead body was taken to ancestral village on 13 October, and was cremated there with full state honours.
 He is survived by his wife Sarojini and three children, among whom, his younger son Manikanth Kadri, is also a professional musician and music director.

 Awards, titles and tributes

-Gopalnath was presented with the Sangeet Natak Academy Award for Carnatic Music – Instrumental (Saxophone), by President A. P. J. Abdul Kalam, in New Delhi on 26 October 2004.
+Gopalnath was presented with the Sangeet Natak Akademi Award for Carnatic Music – Instrumental (Saxophone), by President A. P. J. Abdul Kalam, in New Delhi on 26 October 2004.

 Many titles and honours had come his way, the most cherished being the Asthana Vidwan of Sri Kanchi Kamakoti Peetam, Sri Sringeri Sharadha Peetam, Sri Ahobila Mutt and Sri Pillayarpatti Temple.
 He was awarded the Padma Shri in 2004.

 Gopalnath had the distinction of being the first Carnatic musician to be invited in the BBC Promenade concert in 1994, in the Royal Albert Hall at London.
 The Asian Music Circuit, U.K., sponsored his recital.